austinperrin/django-react-boilerplate/infra/README.md

 ## Environment Strategy

 - **Development**: `docker-compose.dev.yml` orchestrates backend, frontend, and runtime dependencies (e.g., Redis).
-Postgres is external—use the same connection settings as production (local Postgres install or managed instance).
+Postgres is external—use a dedicated dev database instance.
+When running Docker on macOS/Windows against a host DB, use `host.docker.internal` in `DATABASE_URL`.
+Linux development is not a target path; assume Linux hosts use remote databases in production contexts.
 - **Testing**: optional `docker-compose.test.yml` or CI workflow containers for integration/e2e suites.
 Tests should target an external Postgres instance seeded via fixtures/migrations.
 - **Production**: compose file per tenant deployment plus IaC modules that provision infrastructure (networking, databases, secrets).
 Keep provider-agnostic patterns with hooks for cloud-specific modules.
-Each tenant gets its own remote Postgres instance.
+Each tenant gets its own remote Postgres instance (distinct from dev).

 ## Principles